cjolowicz/docker-buildbot-worker/README.md

 ## Tags

-The full tag is `VERSION-PLATFORM-RELEASE-ARCH`.
+The full tag has the form `VERSION-PLATFORM-RELEASE-ARCH`.

 `VERSION` consists of the upstream version and a single-component 1-based downstream version, e.g. _1.8.0-1_.